dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 9/05 RISE with SAP.md

+!!! note "Important information regarding the demonstration environment!"

+    In this demonstration environment, full access to the IBM Cloud account is NOT provided.
+Provisioning a SAP or SAP HANA on Power Virtual Server (PowerVS) is not permitted within this environment.
+The following activity offers an overview of the RISE with SAP on PowerVS capability and includes links for further information.

 For over half a century, enterprises have used IBM's infrastructure to host their mission-critical SAP systems, for round-the-clock operations while safeguarding sensitive business data.

 RISE with SAP helps clients modernize their ERP landscape and migrate it to the cloud.
 It combines outcome-driven services, cloud ERP on SAP S/4HANA® and other key platforms that can help transform the enterprise operating model.
 However, transitioning to a cloud ERP solution can be complex.